AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 By Driving History

-Similarly, expect higher costs if you’ve had a speeding ticket, at-fault accident or DUI.
-Individuals with a DUI pay over double the average than a driver with a clean record.
+Similarly, expect higher car insurance costs if you’ve had a speeding ticket, at-fault accident, or DUI.
+Individuals with a DUI pay more than $1,000 more per year on average than a driver with a clean record.

 RELATED: